bastiandantilus/MSG/README.md

 **MSG!**
 --------
 *by Scott Lawrence (theelven@gmail.com)*

-A minimalist match 3 game for Ludum Dare 26
+A fun little match 3 game in vanilla javascript.

-Swap the blocks to make matches based on number, color, or symbol.
-Match Set Game!
+[Play MSG Now][1]

+Match the colors + shapes, or match the numbers!
+Drag one piece to its neighbor's spot to swap.
+If your swap doesn't make a match, you will lose points!

+If you make every match possible, you win!
+If you mess up too many times, you lose.

+The higher your score, the more colors and numbers on the field.

 Features
 --------